You will have read the stories of the life of a freelance copywriter. Any freelancer actually.

 When Copywrite Matters first opened its virtual doors, it was from my newly decorated home office.
 I was happy to ditch my 2-hour daily commute but little did I realise that my copywriting services still needed to be mobile.
 The first lesson came with an all-day power outage and no access to my server.
 I realised then that I had simply tied Copywrite Matters, and therefore myself, to another office!

-This post will take you through how you can make your business mobile so you can work anywhere (even if you don’t).
+This post will take you through how I made my business more mobile so I could work anywhere (even if I usually don’t).

 I use cloud applications for a big chunk of my business operations.
 I realised after that fateful power outage that I needed to be able to pick up my laptop and keep on working.